 Admire ancient Aboriginal artwork in the spectacular Red Centre where Uluru takes pride of place.
 Discover Aboriginal culture and learn the history of the area and the native people from your guide.
 This tour will let you experience and hike the Valley of the Winds, Western MacDonnell Ranges and the Mereenie Loop Track.
-You'll sleep in permanent tents and have a true Aussie experience watching the Uluru sunrise.
+Have a true Aussie experience watching the Uluru sunrise.

 Max Passengers: 23

 |Route||Alice Springs , Uluru (Ayers Rock) to Alice Springs|